After 73 years of marriage, this couple is forced to live apart | CBC News

 'Human tragedy' to force couple to live apart

-University of Ottawa professor Ivy Bourgeault is a co-lead on a research project that aims to add quality to late life for people living in long-term care and for their caregivers.
+University of Ottawa professor Ivy Bourgeault is a co-lead on a research project to improve late life for people living in long-term care and for their caregivers.

 "It helps with familiarity.
 It can help ensuring appropriate care, helping to settle people down," Bourgeault said.

-She said the system needs more flexibility when partners require different levels of care so they can at least be in the same facility or close.
+She said the system needs more flexibility when partners require different levels of care so they can at least be in the same facility or nearby.

 Dying of a broken heart doesn't qualify as a community crisis.- Dr. Samir Sinha, Mount Sinai Hospital